-Bradycardia is a slow heart rate.
-It often does not cause symptoms.
-If symptoms occur, they may include fatigue, lightheadedness, and exercise intolerance.
+Bradycardia does not often cause symptoms.
+If symptoms of bradycardia do occur, they may include fatigue, lightheadedness, and exercise intolerance.

 Symptomatic bradycardia is a slow heart rate — less than